 Tip:For particularly sensitive files, you may want to limit the time period in which a file stays accessible for the recipient to download.
 By default, this time span is set to 1 week, but you can change this in the bottom of your screen.

-Team-Spaces are the perfect solution for project teams, SMEs, consultants, administrators and lawyers.
+Team Spaces are the perfect file sharing solution for project teams, SMEs, consultants, administrators and lawyers.
 They make it easy to collaborate, share and sync files within teams, companies and organisations externally and internally.

-Yes.
-If you have an existing SecureSafe account you can create a Team-Space from within your account – this way you only need to remember one login and password.
+Yes, you can.
+If you have an existing SecureSafe account you can create a Team Space from within it – this way you only need to remember one username and password.
 Simply follow these steps:

-There will be a clear separation between your shared and personal documents and no member of your Team-Space will ever be able to see or access the files in your personal safe in any way.
+There will be a clear separation between your shared and personal documents and no member of your Team Space(s) will ever be able to access the files in your personal safe.

 Yes.
-Team-Spaces always come with a private safe where you can store personal files.
-Your private safe is only visible to you and will be visibly separated from the Team-Space(s).
-Once logged in to SecureSafe, you can access both your personal safe as well as any Team-Space you are a member of.
+Team Spaces always come with a private safe where you can store personal files.
+Your private safe is only visible to you and will be clearly separated from the Team Space(s).
+Once logged in to SecureSafe, you can access both your personal safe as well as any Team Space you are a member of.

-A private SecureSafe account does not have team functionality.
-With the addition of a Team-Space, you can securely store, share and exchange documents with colleagues and/or customers from a common platform.
-When you are logged in to your SecureSafe, any Team-Space that you are a member of will appear as a separate tab directly above the top menu bar.
+A private SecureSafe account does not have team functionality for file sharing.
+With the addition of one or more Team Spaces, you can securely share documents with colleagues and/or customers from a common platform.
+When you are logged in to your SecureSafe, any Team Space that you are a member of will appear as a separate tab directly above the top menu bar (see image below).

-Try Team-Spaces absolutely free for 30 days.
-A free trial version can be created for 2 users with a storage capacity of 100 MB.
-If you decide to continue using Team-Spaces after trying it out, simply upgrade to a paid Team-Space.
-The data you stored during the trial period will remain in your Team-Space.
+Try Team Spaces absolutely free of charge for 30 days.
+The free trial version includes 2 member seats and a storage capacity of 10 GB.
+If you decide to continue using the Team Space trial after testing it, simply upgrade to a paid Team Space at the end of the trial period.
+The data you stored during the trial will remain in your Team Space.

-Data stored in a Team-Space cannot be inherited.
+No, data stored in a Team Space cannot be inherited.
 Data Inheritance is available exclusively for data stored in the private File Safe of a SecureSafe account.
-If a member leaves your team, you can simply remove them from the Team-Space using the administrator rights.
-You can then add a new member, who will automatically have full access to all the documents stored in the Team-Space.
+If a member leaves your team, you can simply remove them from the Team Space (if you are an admin of the Team Space).
+You can then add a new member, who will automatically have full access to all the documents stored in the Team Space.

-Yes, you can access the stored data in your Team-Space at any time and from anywhere using an iPhone, iPad or Android phone.
+Yes, you can access the stored data in your Team Space at any time and from anywhere using an iPhone, iPad or Android phone and tablets.

-When you create a Team-Space, you automatically receive a private File Safe to store your personal files and passwords.
-If you already have a SecureSafe account with a private safe, you can create separate Team-Spaces directly from within this account.
-This way you only need one login to access your personal and team data.
-You private safe and Team-Spaces always stay strictly separated and no member of your Team-Spaces can ever access your personal files.
+When you create a Team Space, you automatically get a private password manager and file safe to store your personal data.
+If you already have a SecureSafe account with a private safe, you can create separate Team Spaces directly from within this account.
+This way you only need one login to access your personal and team files.
+You private safe and Team Spaces always stay strictly separated and no member of your Team Spaces can ever access your personal files.

-You can remove a member from a Team-Space at any time if you are administrator of it.
+You can remove a member from a Team Space if you are an administrator of it.
 Simply follow these steps:

 Tabs are Team-Spaces or special inboxes which allow you to share data or receive data.
 Tabs are located to the right of your Private-Safe in the main menu as shown below.